mckennapsean/dissertation/content/05-security.md

 ## Personas Design Method

-The personas design method was utilized as a way to identify potential users for a cyber security dashboard for communication of cyber information.
+The personas design method was utilized as a way to identify potential users for a cybersecurity dashboard for communication of cyber information.
 We began this design study with a broad, and fuzzy, goal, requiring us to take a step back and identify the needs of the users; again, we started in the _understand_ design activity.
 But who were the real users for a dashboard?
 With the task of communication, we surmised that more than one type of user was meant to utilize the dashboard.
-We could not find much research discussing users beyond network analysts, so our motivation was to uncover information on a range of users for cyber security to help form the design opportunities for this project.
+We could not find much research discussing users beyond network analysts, so our motivation was to uncover information on a range of users for cybersecurity to help form the design opportunities for this project.
 This motivation is an ideal fit for the personas design method.